 Losing control of your vehicle can be terrifying.
 However, there are ways to recover if your car begins to hydroplane.
 First, keep calm and slowly lift your foot off the gas pedal.
 Don't use your brakes when hydroplaning as sudden braking can cause your car to skid.
 Hold the steering wheel steady and keep the car pointed forward or in the direction of the road.
 Avoid sharp turns and oversteering as the momentum may cause your car to spin.

 Increase the distance between you and the vehicles in front of you.
 This will give you both space and time to react to sudden changes on the road.
 It is impossible to predict what other drivers will do, especially in poor weather conditions.
 As a precaution, leave about three to five car lengths of space between you and the vehicle in front of you.

 Pay attention to the conditions of the road.
 Watch out for splashes from large puddles as they could obstruct your vision.
 Don't drive through flooded areas or standing water.
 Pools of water can hide potholes or mud that can damage or immobilize your vehicle.
 Be sure to avoid water that appears to have a current.

 Use your best judgment.
 If you aren't confident in your ability to continue driving in present road conditions, find a safe place to pull over.
 Make sure your car is visible to both oncoming and incoming traffic.
 Turn on your hazard lights and wait for weather conditions to improve.
 It's always preferable to pull over if weather conditions prevent you from seeing other vehicles or the road.

+Regularly check your tires for proper tread depth and tire inflation.
+Tire pressure should be checked at least once a month.
+Refer to your vehicle manufacturer's guidelines regarding the optimal pressure for your tires.
 If your tires have less than 2/32-inch tread depth, you should purchase a new set of tires.
-You can measure tread depth manually with a depth gauge, by using “the penny test,” or by taking your vehicle to a local repair shop where they can service and align your tires.
+You can measure tread depth manually with a depth gauge by using “the penny test,” or by taking your vehicle to Mavis so we can check your tires, alignment, and so much more.